radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version is addressed the `as.vector` issue communicated by Martin Maechler due to a breaking changed in the R-development version.
+The key element of the email is shown below.
+This submissions should address the issue in radiant.model that was causing errors.

+The reason is that we/I have introduced a new as.vector.data.frame() method, and saying in NEWS

+    • as.vector() gains a data.frame method which returns a
+      simple named list, also obeying a long standing
+      ‘FIXME’ to enable as.vector(<data.frame>, mode="list").
+      This will break code relying on 'as.vector(<data.frame>)' to return the unchanged data frame.

+## Test environments

+* local Ubuntu 20.04 through WSL2, R 4.0.5
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version is addressed a function clash with `rlang` (i.e., `is_empty`) and made adjustments to work with the latest version of `shiny` and `bootstrap4`

+Update: Fixed the package size issue.
+Resubmitting version 1.4.2

 ## Test environments